-Specialized training colleges offering postsecondary courses are called professional training colleges and are one of the institution types classified as higher-education institutions.
-These colleges provide the know-how, technology and skills useful in one's future job and life as well as an improved education.
-In addition to diploma courses that require two or more years of study, there are advanced diploma courses that require four years or more.
+Specialized training colleges offering postsecondary courses are called "professional training colleges" and are classified as higher-education institutions.
+These colleges provide the know-how, technology and skills useful in one's future job, life, and further education.
+In addition to diploma courses that require two or more years of study, there are advanced diploma courses that take at least four years to complete.

 Classes in professional training colleges are conducted in Japanese, so international students must be proficient in Japanese.

-- 1) Students who have undergone Japanese language education for more than six months at institutions designated through official notification by the Minister of Justice
+- Individuals who have undergone Japanese language education for more than six months at institutions designated through official notification by the Ministry of Justice

-- 2) Students who have passed Level N1 or Level N2 of the Japanese-Language Proficiency Test (JLPT) conducted by Japan Educational Exchanges and Services and the Japan Foundation
+- Individuals who have passed Level N1 or N2 of the Japanese Language Proficiency Test (JLPT) conducted by Japan Educational Exchanges and Services and the Japan Foundation

-- 3) Students who have undergone Japanese elementary school, lower secondary school or upper secondary school education for one year or more
+- Individuals who have undergone Japanese elementary school, lower secondary school or upper secondary school education for one year or more

-- 4) Students who have scored 200 points or more in the Examination for Japanese University Admission for International Students (EJU) (Japanese as a Foreign Language subject [the total of reading comprehension, and listening and listening-reading comprehension])
+- Individuals who have scored 200 points or more in the Examination for Japanese University Admission for International Students (EJU) (Japanese as a Foreign Language subject [the total of reading comprehension, and listening and listening-reading comprehension])

-- 5) Students who have scored 400 points or more in their BJT Business Japanese Proficiency Test conducted by the Japan Kanji Aptitude Testing Foundation
+- Individuals who have scored 400 points or more in their BJT Business Japanese Proficiency Test conducted by the Japan Kanji Aptitude Testing Foundation

-Students must satisfy any one of the following eligibility criteria.
+Applicants must satisfy one of the following eligibility criteria.

-- 1) Students who have completed 12 years of schooling in countries other than Japan
+- Individuals who have completed 12 years of schooling in countries other than Japan

-- 2) Students who are 18 years of age or older and have successfully passed an academic qualification examination that is equivalent to the completion of 12 years of schooling in countries other than Japan
+- Individuals who are 18 years of age or older and have successfully passed an academic qualification examination that is equivalent to the completion of 12 years of schooling in countries other than Japan

-- 3) Students who have completed studies at international schools in Japan that are officially recognized as equivalent to high schools in countries other than Japan
+- Individuals who have completed studies at international schools in Japan that are officially recognized as equivalent to high schools in countries other than Japan

-- 4) Students who have completed 11 years or longer of education courses designated by the Japanese Minister of Education, Culture, Sports, Science and Technology in countries other than Japan
+- Individuals who have completed 11 years or more of education courses designated by the Japanese Ministry of Education, Culture, Sports, Science and Technology in countries other than Japan

-- 5) Students who hold an International Baccalaureate, German Abitur or French Baccalauréat diploma, or who meet the GCE A level course requirements specified by each professional training college
+- Individuals who hold an International Baccalaureate, German Abitur or French Baccalauréat diploma, or who meet the GCE A level course requirements specified by each professional training college

-- 6) Students who have completed 12 years of curriculum at international schools in Japan that are accredited by any of the following international accreditation organizations: WASC, CIS or ACSI
+- Individuals who have completed 12 years of curriculum at international schools in Japan that are accredited by any of the following international accreditation organizations: WASC, CIS or ACSI

-- 7) Students who are 18 years of age or older and have successfully passed the Upper Secondary School Equivalency Examination in Japan
+- Individuals who are 18 years of age or older and have successfully passed the Upper Secondary School Equivalency Examination in Japan

-- 8) Students who are 18 years of age or older and are recognized by the educational institutions to which they apply for admission, through their individual admission qualification examinations, as having an academic ability that is equivalent to a high-school diploma or above
+- Individuals who are 18 years of age or older and are recognized by the educational institutions to which they apply for admission, through their individual admission qualification examinations, as having academic ability that is equivalent to a high-school diploma or above

-- 9) A student who satisfies any one of the admission qualifications specified in the School Education Act, other than those outlined above
+- An individual who satisfies any one of the admission qualifications specified in the School Education Act, other than those outlined above

-Note: With regard to 1) through 3) above, if the period of schooling the student has completed is less than 12 years, he/she must also complete an authorized university preparatory courses or an authorized course at a training facility, among other things.
+※Note: With regard to 1) through 3) above, if the period of schooling the student has completed is less than 12 years, he/she must also complete an authorized university preparatory course or an authorized course at a training facility, among other things.

 Key points for choosing a school